GENL/matice/README.md

 **TypeScript support**

 Matice is fully written in TypeScript.
-So it is fully compatible with TypeScript Projects
+So it's compatible with TypeScript Projects.